Lifted Model Checking for Relational MDPs: Model Checking for Relational MDPs

 In this work, we will solve the relational model checking problem of two types of RMDPs.
 The first type is the RMDPs that have a finite domain (i.e. finite RMDPs).
 The second type is a special class of RMDPs that have an infinite domain (i.e. infinite RMDPs).

-We discuss decidability of the two types of RMDPs.
+We discuss the decidability of these two types of RMDPs.
 The model checking problem for a finite RMDP is decidable.
 This is because when the domain is finite, the state space is also finite, i.e. the underlying ground MDP is finite.
 One can thus enumerate all states and collect the states that satisfy the given property.
-In contrast, an infinite RMDP can contain infinitely many states, which makes enumerating all states infeasible.
-In this case, we focus on a class of infinite RMDPs where there exists a finite abstraction for the underlying infinite ground MDP.
-More details are given in Section \ref{sec:theoretic results}.
+In contrast, an infinite RMDP contains infinitely many states, which makes enumerating all states infeasible.
+In this case, we focus on a class of infinite RMDPs that have a finite abstraction.
+More details are given in Section~\ref{sec:theoretic results}.